-Elizabeth Treadway is Principal, Water Resources with AMEC Environment and Infrastructure, Johnson City, Tenn., and has been with the firm for 13 years.
+Elizabeth Treadway is Vice President with AMEC Environment & Infrastructure, Johnson City, TN., and has been with the firm for 14 years.
 Her responsibilities with AMEC include leading the water resource practice area and working with officials from many locations on solving water resource issues.
-Prior to joining AMEC, Treadway worked for the City of Greensboro, N.C., for 16 years in public works, joining the department in 1983 as a Transportation Planner.
+Prior to joining AMEC, Treadway worked for the City of Greensboro, NC, for 16 years in public works, joining the department in 1983 as a Transportation Planner.
 After being promoted to Environmental Services Director, she was responsible for the delivery of solid waste collection and disposal, recycling, stormwater management, fleet management, hazardous waste management, and household hazardous waste collection and disposal.

 Treadway has been actively involved in APWA since 1986 at both the chapter and national levels.
 In addition to having been North Carolina Chapter President, she has been the chapter’s committee chair for the Administrative, Audit, Budget, Education and Training, Nominating, State Government Affairs, and PACE Committees.
 At the national level, she has been a member of the Water Resources Management Committee (1995-98; Chair, 1996-97), Government Affairs Committee (1998-2000), Congress Planning Committee (1995-97), Membership Committee (Chair, 2009-11), and most recently co-chaired the Certification and Professional Development Group.
 Treadway was named one of APWA’s Top Ten Public Works Leaders of the Year in 1997.